Fort Mill Public Library, Fort Mill, SC

 Application Deadline: Applications may be obtained at any York County Public Library.
 Personal resume encouraged in addition to application.
 Resumes will not be accepted in lieu of a York County Library employment application.
 Incomplete applications will not be accepted.
 A seperate application must be submitted for each position.

-Completed application and resume may be hand-delivered or mailed to: York County Library, Attn: Shasta Brewer, Deputy Director; PO Box 10032, Rock Hill, SC 29731.
+Completed application and resume may be hand-delivered or mailed to: York County Library, Attn: Anita Rookard, Human Resources; PO Box 10032, Rock Hill, SC 29731.
 Applications accepted until the position is filled.
 Due to the large volume of applicants we will be unable to answer questions concerning the status of the application.

 YORK COUNTY LIBRARY